-Electrodeionization, also referred to as Continuous Electrodeionization (CEDI) and Continuous Deionization (CDI), is a chemical-free technology that significantly reduces ions in water.
-It utilizes ion exchange resins that are continuously regenerated by an electrical current.
-EDI modules, also called “stacks,” consist of cell pairs with each pair containing an anode at one end and a cathode at the other.
-Each cell consists of a frame onto which are bonded a cation-permeable membrane on one side, and an anion-permeable membrane on the other.
+Electrodeionization (EDI), also referred to as Continuous EDI, is a chemical-free technology that significantly reduces ions in water.
+It utilizes ion exchange resins that are continuously regenerated by an electrical current. cedi modules modules, also called “stacks,” consist of cell pairs with each pair containing an anode at one end and a cathode at the other.
+Each cell consists of a frame onto which are bonded a ion exchange membranes on one side, and an anion-permeable membrane on the other.

 - Removes only a limited number of charged organics.

 - Requires feed by good quality water (for instance, reverse osmosis-treated water) for economically efficient operation.

 Continuous Electrodeionization is often used as a key part of a larger ultrapure water system.
 Ultrapure water systems typically utilize reverse osmosis in combination with EDI, which provides a completely chemical-free solution for water treatment that is ideal for a number of applications including: